 The Economic Community of West African States (ECOWAS) is organisation of the West African states economic bloc.
 ECOWAS is a 15-member regional group with a mandate of promoting economic integration in all fields of activity of the constituting countries.
-ECOWAS includes in her membership, all the countries of the West African subregion, namely: Benin, Burkina Faso, Cape Verde, Cote d' Ivoire, The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Sierra Leone, Senegal and Togo.
+ECOWAS includes in her membership, all the countries of the West African sub-region, namely: Benin, Burkina Faso, Cape Verde, Cote d' Ivoire, The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Sierra Leone, Senegal and Togo.
 Odeyemi (2020) notes that the Union was established on 28 May 1975, with the signing of the Treaty of Lagos, with its stated mission to promote economic integration across the region.
 A revised version of the treaty was agreed and signed on 24 July 1993 in Cotonou.

-ECOWAS is considered to be one of the pillars of the African economic community as it was set up to foster the ideal of collective selfsufficiency for its member states.
+ECOWAS is considered to be one of the pillars of the African economic community as it was set up to foster the ideal of collective self-sufficiency for its member states.
 As a trading union, it is also meant to create a single, large trading bloc through economic cooperation.
-Integrated economic activities as envisaged in the area revolve around but are not limited to industry, telecommunications, transport, agriculture, energy, natural resources, commerce, monetary and financial issues, social as well as cultural matters.
+Integrated economic activities as envisaged in the area revolve around but are not limited to industry, transport, telecommunications, energy, agriculture, natural resources, commerce, monetary and financial issues, social as well as cultural matters.

 ECOWAS as a body is made up of Institutions and Specialised Agencies.
-The Institutions comprise: The Authority of Heads of States and Government, The Commission, The Community Parliament, The Community Court of Justice, Council of Ministers, Specialised Technical Committees as well as the ECOWAS following The are ECOWAS Specialised Agencies: West African Health Organisation (WAHO), West African Monetary Agency (WAMA), Inter-governmental Action Group against Monev Laundarv and Terrorist Financing in West Africa (GIABA), ECOWAS Gender and Development Centre, ECOWAS Sports Development Youth and Centre, ECOWAS Water Resources Coordination Centre, West African Power Pool, ECOWAS Regional Centre for Renewable Energy and Efficiency (ECREEE), Energy ECOWAS Regional Electricity Regulatory Authority (ERERA), Infrastructure Projects ECOWAS Preparation and Development Unit (PPDU) as well as ECOWAS Brown Card Scheme.
+The Institutions comprise: The Authority of Heads of States and Government, The Commission, The Community Parliament, The Community Court of Justice, Council of Ministers, Specialised Technical Committees as well as the ECOWAS Bank for Investment and Development (EBID).

+The following are ECOWAS Specialised West Agencies: African Health Organisation (WAHO), West African Monetary Agency (WAMA), Intergovernmental Action Group against Money Laundary and Terrorist Financing in West Africa (GIABA), ECOWAS Gender and Development Centre, ECOWAS Youth and Sports Development Centre, ECOWAS Water Resources Coordination Centre, West African Power Pool, ECOWAS Regional Centre for Renewable Energy and Energy Efficiency (ECREEE), ECOWAS Regional Electricity Regulatory Authority (ERERA), ECOWAS Infrastructure Projects Preparation and Development Unit (PPDU) as well as ECOWAS Brown Card Scheme.